May 31, 2025

 • all-day comfort

-The On Cloudrock is a hiking sneaker that rocks the comfort factor while scoring serious style points.
+The On Cloudrock 2 is a stylish hiking sneaker that rocks the comfort factor while scoring serious style points.
 Ons feature Cloudtec pods that are supposed to feel like "walking ON clouds."
 They give the Cloudrock a boost in cushioning on the trail—and extra comfort for all-day wear in civilization.
 These hiking sneakers provide moderate foot and ankle support.
 However, they're made for "fast-packing"—fast-moving hikers with light packs—and are at their best on well maintained trails.
+I liked the original Cloudrock more than I expected, and the Cloudrock 2 is better.

 best fit